-In late October I wrote; "In the lakes that do stratify and turn over, is there a precise temperature when one would expect a lake to undergo the fall turnover or is the relationship relative to underlying water temperatures?
+In a message to McComas, I wrote; "In the lakes that do stratify and turn over, is there a precise temperature when one would expect a lake to undergo the fall turnover or is the relationship relative to underlying water temperatures?

 McComas; "The quick answer is when the top water temperature is lowered to the underlying water temp, the lake can turn over.